jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "The Majesty's two bodies shall be preserved."

-Princes, Dukes, Earls, Barons, Knights of the Realm, responsible for thousands of our loyal subjects' souls, acknowledge their king.
+No one asks where the coin is.
+No one asks how many muster.
+The order does not need such questions.
+The order only needs to be passed down.

+Some are flatterers.
+Conflict will reveal them.
+I must be aware.
+They pledge their love in the longest words and risk nothing.

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

-We discuss, lament, and celebrate with the lords of the many royal houses of England and Europe.
+Now we discuss, plan, and celebrate, as lords of the royal houses going to war

-Earl Johnson receives a letter "Most gracious Sovereign.
+Earl Johnson receives a letter, "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert."

-The Prince's renown from his many victorious European battles creates a burst of activity.
-The nobles give orders in speech and diction.
-The servants fulfill them.
-Good.
+The Prince's many victorious European battles gives him great renown.
+A burst of excitement follows.
+The nobles give a great many commands and dictate their letters; to avoid the stain of ink.
+Servants do the rest.
+Good

 Among the celebrations, I look up at the marvelous painting of my father.
 Done by the greatest artists in Europe.
 The middling sort count coin and ledgers.
-I count centuries.
+We count centuries.
 Art.
 Glory.
 Faith.
 Loyalty.
 Inheritance.
 Position.
 I see that my father, King James, ascended into Heaven, gold and silver lines showing the justice of our Divine Right.

 I will return, father.
 I will do our noble house justice.
 I will save the realm.
 I will save our people.